Open Bible Data Home About News OET Key

 BrLXXΟὐχ αὕτη ἦν ὑμῶν ἡ ὕβρις ἀπʼ ἀρχῆς, πρινὴ παραδοθῆναι αὐτήν;

-(Ouⱪ hautaʸ aʸn humōn haʸ hubris apʼ arⱪaʸs, prinaʸ paradothaʸnai autaʸn; )
+(Ouⱪ hautaʸ aʸn humōn haʸ hubris apʼ arⱪaʸs, prinaʸ paradothaʸnai autaʸn;)

 BrTrWas not this your pride from the beginning, before she was given up?

-⇔ far away to settle?
+⇔ Its feet carried it far away to sojourn.

 BSBIs this your jubilant city,